|

 London

-With the exception of the windows, this house
+With the exception of the windows, doors and some

 to the beautiful cut stone shingles on the steep gabled

 roof.
-It resembles a medieval postcard perfect English cottage.
+It resembles a medieval postcard perfect country cottage.

 The dormers are modest and made